WesH0use/AWS_Developer_Notes/s3_development.md

 1. **Object writer** – The uploading account will own the object.<br>
 2. **Bucket owner preferred** – The bucket owner will own the object if the object is uploaded with the bucket-owner-full-control canned ACL.
 Without this setting and canned ACL, the object is uploaded and remains owned by the uploading account.

+### You are getting ready for an event to show off your Alexa skill written in JavaScript.
+As you are testing your voice activation commands you find that some intents are not invoking as they should and you are struggling to figure out what is happening.
+You included the following code console.log(JSON.stringify(this.event)) in hopes of getting more details about the request to your Alexa skill.
+You would like the logs stored in an Amazon Simple Storage Service (S3) bucket named MyAlexaLog.
+How do you achieve this?

+**Use CloudWatch integration feature with S3**

+You can export log data from your CloudWatch log groups to an Amazon S3 bucket and use this data in custom processing and analysis, or to load onto other systems.